balmzy/data_cleaning/README.md

-# Data cleaning depository
+# Data cleaning repository

 Hello everyone!

-This is my personal depository for data cleaning projects.
+This is my personal repository for data cleaning and exploratory data analysis projects.
 Have a look and comment!

 ## List of completed projects
 1) Cafe Sales - Dirty Data for Cleaning Training